 Applications can be submitted for each individual ESR position at part of the SHAPE IT project.
 Please provide a separate application for each position.
 If we identify you as particularly interesting and suitable for one of the positions you have not applied for, we may forward your contact details to the corresponding host (pending your consent to do so), but direct application is recommended.
-Each application should include, your CV, and a motivation letter, highlighting your relevant experience, and your motivation for applying.
-The letter should be tailored to the individual positions you apply for.
+Each application should include your CV and a motivation letter, highlighting your relevant experience, and your motivation for applying.
+The letter should be tailored to the individual position you are applying for.